 In October 2021, the Financial Accounting Standards Board (FASB) issued Accounting Standards Update (ASU) 2021-08, Business Combinations (Topic 805): Accounting for Contract Assets and Contract Liabilities from Contracts with Customers, which requires that an acquirer recognize and measure contract assets and contract liabilities acquired in a business combination in accordance with Accounting Standards Codification (ASC) 606, Revenue from Contracts with Customers, as if it had originated the contracts.
 Prior to this ASU, an acquirer generally recognizes contract assets acquired and contract liabilities assumed that arose from contracts with customers at fair value on the acquisition date.
 The ASU is effective for fiscal years beginning after December 15, 2022, with early adoption permitted.
 The ASU is to be applied prospectively to business combinations occurring on or after the effective date of the amendment (or if adopted early as of an interim period, as of the beginning of the fiscal year that includes the interim period of early application).
-The Company early adopted ASU 2021-08 on April 4, 2022 and any impact on the condensed consolidated financial statements will be dependent on the magnitude and nature of future acquired entities.
+The Company early adopted ASU 2021-08 on April 4, 2022 and did not have an impact on its consolidated condensed financial statements and related disclosures.
+The new guidance will be applied to the acquisition of Gritel Holding Co., Inc. (Gritel) and ISC Farmingdale Corp.